-For more serious misconduct, or in cases where the student disputes the allegation or the penalty, a college hearing board will hear the matter.
+For more serious misconduct, or in cases where the student disputes the allegation or the proposed sanction, a college hearing board will hear the matter.
 Procedures for hearings are described in the Regulations.

-The hearing board has the authority to impose one or more of the following penalties:
+The hearing board has the authority to impose one or more of the following sanctions:

-- reprimand or censure the student - reduce the grade on the assignment, exam, or entire course, to as low as zero - require the student to rewrite the assignment or exam - require the student to submit an essay or a presentation on academic misconduct - academic misconduct - suspend or expel the student - postpone, deny or revoke the student degree, diploma or certificate
+- reprimand or censure the student - reduce the grade on the assignment, exam, or entire course, to as low as zero require the student to rewrite the assignment or exam - require the student to rewrite the assignment or exam require the student to submit an essay or a presentation on academic - misconduct - suspend or expel the student - · postpone, deny or revoke the student degree, diploma or certificate

-A penalty imposed by a Hearing Board is reported to the student's college and to the university, and becomes part of the student's record.
+A sanction imposed by a Hearing Board is reported to the student's college and to the university, and becomes part of the student's record.
 A finding of misconduct in research funded by an external agency is reported to that agency.

-Further appeal of a hearing board decision or penalty is permitted only on grounds of unfair procedure or new evidence.
+Further appeal of a hearing board decision or penalty is permitted only on limited grounds related to new evidence or procedural issues.